cph-ms782/review_week38_friday/ORM-JPQL/README.md

 ### Practical part
 The script created four tables (why FOUR)
+_**Semester og Teacher tables have a many to many relations.
+The DB needs a join table for that.
+That's the 4. table.**_

  A) Use NetBeans to create a set of matching Entity Classes (see hints at the end).
 Make sure you understand what was created, and that you understand how classes and tables are related (almost a guaranteed discussion topic for the exam)